Last updated on August 5th, 2021 at 06:38 pm

 Another very famous spot to check-in Wells – and probably one of the most captured in photos – is the Vicars’ Close that will make you travel all the way back to the mid 14th Century.

-Also if you visit on a Wednesday or Saturday morning you can check out Wells Market which offers a lot of amazing foods and goods.
+Also, if you visit on a Wednesday or Saturday morning, you can check out Wells Market, which offers many amazing foods and goods.

 Walk along the Grand Pier on Weston-Super-Mare beach and enjoy a small indoor theme park fun for everyone.
 You can also find great fish and chips at the Waterfront Fish Bar.

-For a great sunset experience at the end of the beach you find Marine Lake Beach and its path between the lake and the sand that is the perfect spot to take photos as well.
+For a great sunset experience at the end of the beach, you find Marine Lake Beach and its path between the lake and the sand that is the perfect spot to take photos.

 That’s a wrap on the best day trips from Bristol you can take if you ever fancy going out of the city and want to know the best places to visit around Bristol!
-Have you ever been to one of those destinations?
+Have you ever been to one of those great destinations near Bristol?
 Or do you have a recommendation of your own?
-If you do let me know in the comment 🙂
+If you do, let me know in the comment 🙂

 Like It?
 Pin it!